dudash/openshift-workshops/www/3.3/offline/workshop-lab5-devmanage.md

 ### Getting into a pod
-There are situations when you might want to jump into a running pod, and Open Shift lets you do that pretty easily.
+There are situations when you might want to jump into a running pod, and OpenShift lets you do that pretty easily.
 We set some environment variables in this lab, let's jump onto our pod to inspect them.

 <div class="panel-group" id="accordionD" role="tablist" aria-multiselectable="true">
   <div class="panel panel-default">